doctrine/orm/UPGRADE.md

 # Upgrade to 2.17

+## Deprecate `EntityManagerInterface::getPartialReference()`

+This method does not have a replacement and will be removed in 3.0.

 ## Deprecate not-enabling lazy-ghosts

 Not enabling lazy ghost objects is deprecated.
 In ORM 3.0, they will be always enabled.